You may already know that having a compelling Unique Selling Proposition (USP) for your business is the cornerstone of successful marketing.

 Another Unique Selling Proposition Example

-Another Marketing Results client is Loans Approved, a mortgage broker specialising in serving the needs of property investors.
+Another Marketing Results client is Trilogy Funding, a mortgage broker specialising in serving the needs of property investors.

 The mortgage business is extremely competitive.

-We worked with the Managing Director to achieve marketing focus (and a much better USP).
+We worked with the founder to define a much better USP.

 Every mortgage broker can handle a simple first home loan application but very few understand how to structure multiple loans for long-term success.

 Banks will structure loans on their terms and it turns out this can handcuff property investors and keep them from buying as many homes as they could.